Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group2____Fernando_Ishaan_Matias/GROUP02_Final_Project.md

 ![Pooling layer example](https://miro.medium.com/max/1400/1*-3-9b0tAakAsdozzhNlEww.png)
 ###### Fig 2: Example of feature extraction with the help of Pooling layer

+### RNNs and LSTMs
+### Autoencoders
+## Applications in OMICS and Precision Medicine
+### Applications of CNNs

 <!--CNN for medical images here-->

-So an easy guess for an application might be using Medical images.
+An easy guess for an application might be using Medical images.
 For example,

 OMICS application:
 Detect SNPs/indels and other variants

-## Applications

 ---
 ### DeepVariant